ajbanjara/Wireshark/Development/Support_library_version_tracking.md

 ## openSUSE

 Version numbering changed over time: ..., 13.2, Leap 42.1, ..., Leap 42.3, Leap 15.0.
-From openSUSE Leap: at least 36 months lifetime, until the next major Leap version is available.
+From openSUSE Leap: Each major version at least 36 months lifetime, until the next major Leap version is available, with a six month window to upgrade to the latest minor release.
+Minor releases are expected to be roughly annually, thus giving approximately an 18 months total lifetime.
 Until openSUSE 13.2: 8 month release cycle, 18 months lifetime, see <https://en.opensuse.org/Lifetime>

 Search for packages in openSUSE here: <https://software.opensuse.org/search>